c4s4/babel/README.md

 - *rust-build* script will build Rust from sources (which is *very* long).
 - *version rust* script will switch between installed versions.

+### VScodium

+- *vscodium-build* script will download and install VScodium, then remove old versions to keep last two releases.
+- *version vscodium* script will switch between installed versions.

 *Enjoy!*